joelturnbull/posts/posts/2013-06-07-why-pivotal-tractor.md

 Likewise, once development has begun there is a back and forth between the developers and designers on many stories.
-User facing stories need the UI build while the functionality is being built.
+User facing stories need the UI built while the functionality is being built.
 Finally, design should review all user facing work before it's delivered to the customer.
 How do you track this in Tracker?
-There's not enough states.
+There are not enough states.

 We can summarize this by saying Pivotal Tracker doesn't not provide a smooth integration between UX, UI, and developers.
 Our process more